Best Kelowna mortgage rates

 British Columbia Land Transfer Tax: When buying a home in Kelowna, you'll be subject to the British Columbia Land Transfer Tax.
 This is a marginal tax, based on the purchase price of the property.
 This tax will need to be paid in cash, and cannot be added to your mortgage.
 The British Columbia land transfer tax rates are as follows:

 |Over $3,000,000||A further 2% for residential properties (5% total)|

 CMHC Insurance: If your mortgage is an insured mortgage, you'll need to pay for mortgage default insurance.
 This will normally be included as part of your mortgage, so you won't need to provide it in cash.

 These are just some of the closing costs you’ll have to pay in Kelowna.
-Learn more on our closing costs education center page.
+Learn more on our closing costs education centre page.

 - RRSP Home Buyer’s Plan: This allows you to borrow up to $35,000 from your RRSP for your down payment.
 The money must be paid back within 15 years.

 - First-Time Home Buyer’s Tax Credit: This is a tax credit of up to $750, available when you file your taxes for the year in which you bought your first home.